For best results, view in Landscape mode.

 the “show car” quality finish.

-Wax is applied to
+Wax is applied to the surface to

 protect your work.